keijiinouehotmail/OpenAIGPTAssistedColumnPCF/Docs/SettingUp.md

 1. Install the solution

     Install the solution file which includes the PCF control to your Dataverse or Dynamics 365 environment.
-    You can the latest managed solution file (.zip) [here in this repository](https://github.com/keijiinouehotmail/OpenAIGPTAssistedColumnPCF/releases).
+    You can download the latest managed solution file (.zip) [here in this repository](https://github.com/keijiinouehotmail/OpenAIGPTAssistedColumnPCF/releases).

 1. Creating new column